The following Employment practice note provides comprehensive and up to date legal information covering:

 related to gender reassignment, or related to sex: see Rejection of, or submission to, harassing behaviour, below

-Except where the harassing conduct is of a sexual nature, the claimant must show that the conduct was 'related to' one of the protected characteristics which are covered (see above).
+Except where the harassing conduct is of a sexual nature, the claimant must show that the conduct was 'related to' one of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 An ad hoc arbitration is any arbitration in which the parties have not selected an institution to administer the arbitration.
 This offers parties flexibility as to the conduct of the arbitration, but less external support for the process.
 It can be quicker than institutional arbitration but not if